 Thematic analysis (e.g. Dowling, 2015) was used to build a list of representative, illustrative expectations from the detailed specifications in 10 job adverts (Table 1).
-Initial review was by Hillier, with Table 1 updated and adapted in light of two rounds of comments from the 17 academic co-authors before the workshop; experience-based context and caveats surrounding Table 1 in Sect. .2 are a synthesis of these comments.
+Initial review was by Hillier, with Table 1 updated and adapted in light of two rounds of comments from the 17 academic co-authors before the workshop; experience-based context and caveats surrounding Table 1 in Sect.
+5.2 are a synthesis of these comments.
 Finally, at the workshop, participants rated the statement 'Table 1 is, on balance a fair representation of demands on a UK academic' using a 5-point Likert scale.
-Thus, duties in Table 1 are derived provid a fair level of comparison with expectations within specifications in their number and scope, although some are amalgamated or split here when compared to individual job profiles.
+Thus, duties in Table 1 are derived with the intention of providing a fair level of comparison with expectations within specifications in their number and scope, although some are amalgamated or split here when compared to individual job profiles.

 As a crosscheck, participants at the workshop also replicated Hillier's assessment of how often each bullet point in Table 1 was explicitly present in each job specification.
 The 10 groups of 2-3 participants had one specification, and were instructed to interpret 'explicitly' as they wished.

 Arguably, whilst giving a university's considered view on requirements, the tasks in job specifications may deviate from actual practice.
-Both the workshop and use of 17 co-authors mitigates this limitation, and allow a view on it to be given.
+Both the workshop and use of 17 co-authors mitigates this limitation, and allow a legitimate view on it to be given.

 To obtain 10 job adverts, a non-exhaustive search protocol was used, but one that effectively offers random and objective selection with respect to the information sought; specifically, the adverts used are the first 10 hits from a device located in the UK for the search 'job description university lecturer' on the Google search engine on 16th May 2018.
-Only job specifications for advertised posts taken directly from universit sites were used (i.e. not agencies or career advice sites).
-Taking the search results in descending order, 18 were required to find such results. is a relatively small sample of 164 UK universities.
+Only job specifications for advertised posts taken directly from universities’ sites were used (i.e. not agencies or career advice sites).
+Taking the search results in descending order, 18 were required to find ten such results.
+Ten is a relatively small sample of 164 UK universities, but is sufficient for key themes to robustly emerge (see Table 1).

-.1.2 Investigating performance appraisal as a substantive motivator
+4.1.2 Investigating performance appraisal as a substantive motivator

-ow research scientists in universities assessed in their employment praisals (e.g. annual performance review) are now ubiquitous (e.g. Costa and Olivera, 2012; Su and Baird, 2017).
-Appraisal criteria pertain to strategic aims and aspirations of university individual, and are designed to motivate an judgehe co-authors' experience is that appraisal criteria are strongly aligned with promotion criteria thatof indicators may be .differ distinctly from tasks at the day-to-day (i.e. operational) level.
+A second area of interest is how research scientists in universities are motivated, and in particular how this might be influenced by how they are assessed in their employment.
+Appraisals (e.g. annual performance review) are now ubiquitous in universities (e.g. Costa and Olivera, 2012; Su and Baird, 2017).
+Appraisal criteria pertain to strategic aims and aspirations of each university distilled into a form applicable to individuals, and are typically designed to motivate an academic to develop in their job role (i.e. towards promotion) although an element of judgement is common (e.g. a classified outcome such as ‘very good’ might be given).
+As such, the co-authors' experience is that appraisal criteria are strongly aligned with promotion criteria, at least sufficiently that with an appropriate process an indicative set of appraisal indicators may be derived from promotion ones.
+These indicative appraisal criteria then provide a useful semi-objective basis (i.e. Table 2) for understanding academic motivations.
+The last step in the analysis is necessary as indicative appraisal criteria are not typically public domain whilst promotion criteria commonly are in the UK.
+Note these criteria that reflect a longer time-scale and differ distinctly from tasks at the day-to-day (i.e. operational) level in Table 1.